lugrad90/Cybersecurity-Bootcamp/Ansible/Ansible.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ root@9263bdb4a531:/etc/ansible/roles# filebeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? {/etc/ansible/hosts} How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ {nano into the hosts file and add the IP addresses of the specific machine under the group headings webservers/elkservers.
 - _Which URL do you navigate to in order to check that the ELK server is running?
+ELK-VM-Extrnal-IP-Addess:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+{root@container:/etc/ansible# ansible-playbook filebeat-playbook.yml